Universal remote buying guide

 The Logitech® Harmony® Home Control lets you control virtually all your home theater components and home automation devices with a single remote and compatible smartphone app.

 Why choose a universal remote?

 A universal remote consolidates all the command functions of the remotes (or remote apps) it replaces into a single device.
 And that means you can have one-button commands to turn on and control your entire system.

 Watching TV can be as simple as pressing a single button marked “Watch TV,” and let the remote fire up your receiver, TV, and cable box.
 It greatly simplifies operation — not only for you, but for other family members or house guests who might use your system.

 The Logitech Harmony 650 features a customizable color screen.

 Touchscreens for greater flexibility

 Some of the most sophisticated remotes use a touchscreen LCD.
 Operating a remote’s touchscreen is similar to that of a smartphone.
 Some touchscreen remotes offer button layouts and icons that are fully customizable — so you only see the controls you really need.

 Remote plus smartphone

 An advanced type of universal remote — such as Logitech’s Harmony remotes — also uses a smartphone and tablet app for further accessibility.
 Just as the physical universal remote can replace a box full of single-component remotes, the universal remote app can replace the single-purpose control apps on your device.
-By consolidating all the control functions into a single app, you can create macros that can be activated with a single screen tap.

 A handheld remote is also part of the system.
 The remotes for these advanced systems usually have touchscreens (in addition to control buttons), and sometimes swipeable touchscreens that mimic the operation of those on smartphones and tablets.